Bulky642/SANS_Auto_Indexer/README.md

 PDF_PASSWORD=<your-pdf-password>
 ```

 Replace <your-openai-api-key> and <your-pdf-password> with your actual OpenAI API key and PDF password.
+Make sure to not have any spaces or single or double quotes surrouding your key and password in the .env file.

 # OpenAI API Key